 NOTE: If the original ball is played from its original location without being marked, there is no penalty.
 The second ball, if selected, will incur a one stroke penalty for playing from the wrong place.

 If a pair’s selected ball becomes lost outside of a penalty area, the pair must take stroke and distance relief by adding one penalty stroke and playing the original ball or another ball from where the previous stroke was made.

 At each hole, both players on a side may make a stroke from the teeing area.
 Unless the tee shot is holed, the side must select one of the tee shots and both players may make a stroke from that location.
 Unless the second shot is holed, the side must select one of the second shots and both players may make a stroke from that location.
 This procedure is repeated until a ball is holed.

 The Committee will determine when to suspend or call the game.
 It is strongly encouraged that every effort be made to finish a game.
-7 out of 12 flags in a game must be decided for the result of a game to be official, with an exception.
-In situations when play is suspended for player safety; and all efforts to conduct or reschedule the competition have been exhausted; and the Regional League Manager approves; a game can be deemed “Official” if less than seven flags have been decided.
+Seven out of 12 flags in a 13u game and five out of nine flags in a 17u game must be decided for the result of a game to be official, with an exception.
+In situations when play is suspended for player safety; and all efforts to conduct or reschedule the competition have been exhausted; and the Regional League Manager approves; a game can be deemed “official” if less than seven flags have been decided.

-If at least one flag is complete; the winner of that flag is declared to have won the game.
+These additional guidelines can be applied: If at least one flag is complete, the winner of that flag is declared to have won the game.
 If the flag is tied, the Committee may elect to use a chip-off (if possible).
 The Captains will select two players to represent their team with the single closest ball to the hole of all four players determining the winner.
 If teams are unable to conduct a chip off, we recommend Captains conduct a coin flip to determine a winner.